drawrowfly/amazon-product-api/README.md

 ## Features
 *   **Scrape products** from amazon search result: asin, rating, number of reviews, price, title, url, sponsored or not, discounted or not
 *   **Scrape reviews** from amazon search result: title, review, rating, reviewer name and date when it was posted
+*   Sort result by rating(stars)
+*   Sort result by sponsored products only
+*   Sorts result by discounted products only
 *   Result can be save to a CSV file
 *   You can scrape up to **500 produtcs** and **1000 reviews**